KaushallB/Automated-Gmail-Reply-Agent/README.md

-# Auto-Gmail-Reply-Agent
+# Automated Gmail Reply Agent

 ## Overview

-Auto-Gmail-Reply-Agent is an automated email response workflow built using [n8n](https://n8n.io/), an open-source workflow automation tool.
+Automated Gmail Reply Agent is an automated email response workflow built using [n8n](https://n8n.io/), an open-source workflow automation tool.
 This project demonstrates a practical application of n8n for integrating Gmail with AI-powered reply generation, showcasing my proficiency in designing, configuring, and deploying n8n workflows for real-world automation tasks.

 ## Screenshot